TritonVM/triton-vm/specification/src/zero-knowledge.md

 or equivalently, of the vector $\{s_k(\zeta^i x_j)\}_{i=0}^k$, where the concrete transformation depends on the quotient
 $q(X)$ and on $\zeta$.

-The two out-of-domain rows each contain one fewer element.
+The two out-of-domain rows each contain one element less.
 There, the corresponding vectors are
 $\{s_k(\zeta^i\alpha^k)\}_{i=0}^{k-1}$ and $\{s_k(\zeta^{k+i+1} \alpha^k)\}_{i=0}^{k-1}$, respectively.
 Let

 $$